sergeyklay/gohugo-theme-ed/exampleSite/content/documentation/index.md

 ## Markdown and CommonMark

 Ed is designed for scholars and amateur editors who want to produce either a clean reading edition or a scholarly annotated edition of a text.
 The main language we use to write in the Hugo environment is called Markdown.
-To learn more about the Markdown family, see Dennis Tenen and Grant Wythoff's "{{< link src="http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown" target="_blank" rel="noopener noreferrer" >}}Sustainable Authorship in Plain Text using Pandoc and Markdown{{< /link >}}."
+To learn more about the Markdown family, see Dennis Tenen and Grant Wythoff's "[Sustainable Authorship in Plain Text using Pandoc and Markdown](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown)."

 By default Hugo uses a special Markdown processor called Goldmark.
 The processor can be said to use it's own 'flavor' of Markdown called CommonMark, and sometimes the Markdown syntax will be different than other flavors of Markdown.
 CommonMark is a rationalized version of Markdown syntax with a spec whose goal is to remove the ambiguities and inconsistency surrounding the original Markdown specification.
 It offers a standardized specification that defines the common syntax of the language along with a suite of comprehensive tests to validate Markdown implementations against this specification.
-You can become familiar with the CommonMark syntax in the {{< link src="https://spec.commonmark.org/" target="_blank" rel="noopener noreferrer" >}}CommonMark documentation{{< /link >}}.
+You can become familiar with the CommonMark syntax in the [CommonMark documentation](https://spec.commonmark.org/).
 Another way to become familiar is to examine the sample text source files we provided.

 ---